 HATE: Bond naysayers argue that over time, the stock market will outperform the bond market, so why let your money remain stagnant when it has the potential to grow?

 Easy to choose

-LOVE: Bond buyers often follow basic strategies, like diversifying the bonds they buy over various maturity years (a.k.a. “a bond ladder” – click here to find out more) and only buying bonds with good ratings.
+LOVE: Bond buyers often follow basic strategies, like diversifying the bonds they buy over various maturity years (watch a short video on how to build a bond ladder here: Profile-Financial.com/bond-ladder) and consider only buying bonds with good ratings.

 HATE: Sophisticated bond buyers will often look for companies in distress, foreign firms, or bond issuers that may need to restructure.
 Finding and making money on these deals is not easy, but it can be very rewarding.
 A professional bond investor would never say that good ones are “easy to choose.”

-As an investment advisor in Jerusalem who specializes in helping people with their U.S. investment and retirement accounts, I regularly help retirees who are looking to get more income from their investments.
-We choose bonds in investment portfolios with the goal of giving them steady dependable income.
-If you have questions about your own account and want to consider investing in bonds, call (02) 624-2788.
+I specialize in helping people with their U.S. investment and retirement accounts, and regularly help retirees who are looking to get more income from their investments.
+Together, we choose bonds for their investment portfolios with the goal of giving them steady dependable income.
+If you have questions about your own account and are interested in investing in bonds, call (02) 624-2788.

 Douglas Goldstein, CFP®, is the Director of Profile Investment Service, Ltd., which specializes in helping people who live in Israel with their US dollar assets and American investment and retirement accounts.
 He helps olim meet their financial goals through asset allocation, financial planning, and using money managers.